Jörg Lanz von Liebenfels

 Adolf Josef Lanz (19 July 1874 – 22 April 1954), also known under his pseudonym as Jörg Lanz von Liebenfels, was an Austrian political and racial theorist and occultist, who was a pioneer of Ariosophy.
-He was a former Cistercian monk and the founder of the magazine Ostara, in which he published anti-semitic and völkisch theories.
+He was a former Cistercian monk and the founder of the magazine Ostara, in which he published antisemitic and völkisch theories.

 Early life

 The arms of Liebenfels, a Swiss-Swabian family which died out in the 14th century and which was regranted to Hans Lanz von Liebenfels by Frederick III, Holy Roman Emperor, from the Zürich armorial.
 Lanz assumed these arms for himself and flew Liebenfels banner of arms from Burg Werfenstein.

 He was born on 19 July 1874 in the Penzing district of Vienna in what was then Austria-Hungary, as the son of schoolmaster Johann Lanz and his wife Katharina, née Hoffenreich.
+His maternal grandfather Samuel Hoffenreich (later known as Josef Hoffenreich) was born in 1815 in Holíč, Slovakia, and was the son of a Jewish merchant.

 His parents were middle class, and his father's ancestors had been burghers in Vienna since the early 18th century.
-His mother was believed to have been of Jewish ancestry, making him fail his own racial criteria.
 Consequently, he claimed to be the son of Baron Johannes Lancz de Liebenfels and began to call himself "Baron Adolf Georg (Jörg) Lanz Von Liebenfels Ph.D."

 As a young boy, he was fascinated by Arthurian legends about the Holy Grail.

 Liebenfels became a monk in the Cistercian Order in 1893, assuming the name Georg and living in the Heiligenkreuz Abbey.
 In 1894, he claimed to have become "enlightened" after finding the tombstone of a Knight Templar, and began developing his theories of "blue-blond Aryanism" and "lower races".
 In 1899, he left the Cistercian Order.